Adventure starts here

 Soils and rocks are everywhere we look, and are just as important as the living things in our environment.
 Inspect the properties of soil to understand the textures, colors, particle size, and how all of this can impact an ecosystem.
 Then, identify rocks to explore their role in ecosystems and even how humans can use different minerals every day!

-Location: Catamount Institute at Sondermann, a Park or natural area near your school, or at your school!
+Location: Catamount Institute at Sondermann Park, a park or natural area near your school, or at your school.
+Note: Driving Distance may affect program cost.

 Colorado 2020 science standards: